symfony/symfony-docs/frontend/encore/installation.rst

          * (including one that's included on every page - e.g. "app") *
          * Each entry will result in one JavaScript file (e.g. app.js)
-         * and one CSS file (e.g. app.css) if you JavaScript imports CSS.
+         * and one CSS file (e.g. app.css) if your JavaScript imports CSS.
          */
         .addEntry('app', './assets/js/app.js')
         //.addEntry('page1', './assets/js/page1.js')